The moment Landen stepped onto the stage, gasps swept through the crowd like a wave. Every head turned. The presentation's rhythm shattered.

-Meanwhile, Landen stared out at the crowd with the most villainous glare.
-His eyes were narrow, looking intimidating and dangerous.
+Landen stared out at the crowd with the most villainous glare.
+Narrow enough to cut glass.

 "What is wrong with his face?"